 Datasets and Data Processing

-Regulatory features are generated by using a variety of genome-wide data sets, mostly derived from ChIP-seq data on chromatin structure, epigenomic, and transcription factor binding.
+Regulatory features are generated by using a variety of genome-wide assays, such as ChIP-seq data on chromatin structure, epigenomic, and transcription factor binding.
 Metadata and links to the original data sources can be visualised via the the various experiment views:

 At the bottom of these views, the results table also shows the mappings between transcription factors, Ensembl genes and Jaspar matrices that have been used in the regulatory build.